tinacms/tinacms-site/content/blog/simple-markdown-blog-nextjs.md

 }
 ```

-### Pages & dynamic routing
+### Pages & Dynamic Routing

 So we’re set up to use markdown files in our project.
 Let’s start coding a blog template page that will render the content from these markdown files in `src/posts`.

-For some background knowledge, the `**pages**` **directory is special for Next.js**.
-Any components exported in this directory will automatically become ‘pages’ for the site.
-For example, `pages/index.js` will automatically become the ‘home’ page.
-If you made and `pages/about.js`, an ‘/about’ route would be created for you and render whatever is in that `about` page component.
+For some background knowledge, the `pages` directory is special in Next.js.
+Each `.js` file in this directory will respond to a matching HTTP request.
+For example, when the home page ('/') is requested, the component exported from `pages/index.js` will be rendered.
+If you wanted your site to have a page at `/about`, simply create a file named `pages/about.js`.

-While this is awesome for static pages, but we need to have a single template from which all blog posts will be built, sourcing the different data from each markdown file.
+This is awesome for static pages, but we'd like to have a single template from which all blog posts will be built, sourcing the different data from each markdown file.
 This means we need some sort of dynamic routing, such that unique blog posts utilizing the same template have ‘pretty’ urls and their own individual pages.

-[**Dynamic routes**](https://nextjs.org/docs#dynamic-routing) **in Next.js are identified by (**`**\[\]**`**) brackets in the page name**.
+[Dynamic routes](https://nextjs.org/docs#dynamic-routing) in Next.js are identified by **square brackets** `[]` in the filename.
 Within these brackets we can pass a query parameter to the page component.
 For example, let’s create a new folder within `src/posts` called `blog`, then add a new file within that blog folder `[slug].js`, we can use whatever is passed as this `slug` parameter to dynamically access data.
-So if we visit `http://localhost:3000/blog/julius-cesear`, whatever is returned from the `[slug].js` page component will render, and will have access to that ‘slug’ query parameter, i.e. ‘julius-cesar’.
+So if we visit `http://localhost:3000/blog/julius-caesar`, whatever is returned from the `[slug].js` page component will render, and will have access to that ‘slug’ query parameter, i.e. ‘julius-caesar’.

-### Get markdown data for blog template
+### Get Markdown Data For the Blog Template

-With dynamic routing, we can make use of this slug parameter by passing in the filename of the blog post and then getting the data from that .md file via `getInitialProps`.
+With dynamic routing, we can make use of this slug parameter by passing in the filename of the blog post and then getting the data from the corresponding markdown file via `getInitialProps`.

 ```javascript
 import matter from 'gray-matter'